 The TIF District will remain in place for a period of 30 years from adoption.
 The allocation of tax increment revenues, through a credit enhancement agreement, to be paid to owners/developers of specified property, will commence by agreement between the Town and the owner/developer and will continue for a period not to exceed 30 years or the remainder of the term of the District designation, whichever is less.
 No more than 75% of the property taxes to be generated on the improvements within the District will be returned to the developer.
 The remaining amount will be retained by the Town and used to fund the development plan of the District.
 The Council shall determine in its discretion whether it is necessary or appropriate to enter any Credit Enhancement Agreement.
-The Town will not incur any indebtedness in connection with the Capital Program.
-The developers of privately-owned property within the District will finance the Capital Program through a combination of the developers' funds, various loans and a portion of the tax increment of the District.
+The Town will not incur any indebtedness in connection with the Capital Program through a combination of the developers' funds, various loans and a portion of the tax increment of the District.
 The Town anticipates that it may elect, at a future date, to incur indebtedness to finance a portion of the public facilities, improvements and programs costs.